Chrysanthemum: Insecticidal uses

 Pyrethrum (Chrysanthemum cinerariaefolium or Tanacetum cinerariaefolium) is economically important as a natural source of insecticide.
 The flowers are pulverized, and the active components, called pyrethrins, which occur in the achenes, are extracted and sold in the form of an oleoresin.
 This is applied as a suspension in water or oil, or as a powder.
 Pyrethrins attack the nervous systems of all insects, and inhibit female mosquitoes from biting.
 In sublethal doses, they have an insect repellent effect.
 They are harmful to fish, but are far less toxic to mammals and birds than many synthetic insecticides.
 They are not persistent, being biodegradable, and also decompose easily on exposure to light.
 Pyrethroids such as permethrin are synthetic insecticides based on natural pyrethrum.
 Despite this, chrysanthemum leaves are still a major host for destructive pests, such as leafminer flies including L. trifolii.

 Persian powder is an example of industrial product of chrysanthemum insecticide.

 Environmental uses

 Chrysanthemum plants have been shown to reduce indoor air pollution by the NASA Clean Air Study.

 In culture

+Coleostephus myconis (chrysanthemum of Myconos) of the garden of plants in Paris.

 In some European countries (e.g., France, Belgium, Italy, Spain, Poland, Hungary, Croatia), incurve chrysanthemums symbolize death and are used only for funerals or on graves, while other types carry no such symbolism; similarly, in China, Japan, and Korea of East Asia, white chrysanthemums symbolize adversity, lamentation, and/or grief.
 In some other countries, they represent honesty.
 In the United States, the flower is usually regarded as positive and cheerful, with New Orleans as a notable exception.

 In the Victorian language of flowers, the chrysanthemum had several meanings.
 The Chinese chrysanthemum meant cheerfulness, whereas the red chrysanthemum stood for "I Love", while the yellow chrysanthemum symbolized slighted love.
 The chrysanthemum is also the flower of November.